INTERSECT-training/Documentation/episodes/better-practices.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "It is important to be aware of potential unconscious biases when writing documentation.
-Make sure to consider culture, context, and experience."
+- It is important to be aware of potential unconscious biases when writing documentation.
+Make sure to consider culture, context, and experience.
-- "No single practice will fit all software projects, but there are some generally better practices: version control, less is more, know your audience, document as you go."
+- No single practice will fit all software projects, but there are some generally better practices: version control, less is more, know your audience, document as you go.

 ::::::::::::::::::::::::::::::::::::::::::::::::::